-This can include poetry, photographs, letters, momentos or other tokens – you don’t necessarily have to spend a fortune to show your love.
+This can include poetry, photographs, letters, mementoes or other tokens – you don’t necessarily have to spend a fortune to show your love.
 A card is important, and must never be overlooked.
 Take a moment to write down what you have appreciated about your partner over the past year – the highlights and how they have helped you with any issues.
 It’s fine to use humour, just make sure there is a serious message in there somewhere too!
 In times when the relationship is being challenged, these words can remind you of the reason you chose one another in the first place.

 Whether you are a traditionalist or more modern in your outlook; money is no object or times are tight, there are many places to go for inspiration.
 You can simply google wedding gifts, or ask your friends for their best suggestions.

-Check out wedding anniversary gifts by year below for creative gift ideas for the 1st anniversary to the 60th.
+Check out wedding anniversary gifts by year for creative gift ideas for the 1st anniversary to the 60th:

 20 Years (China) – Splurge: Plan a trip to China with your partner or family and really embrace the culture and beauty China has to offer.

-Save: Visit local markets and find interesting pieces of china that reminds your spouse about a happy or romantic time.
+Save: Visit local markets and find interesting pieces of china that remind your spouse about a happy or romantic time.

 30 Years (Pearl) – Splurge: Take a once in a lifetime pearl diving trip in Bora Bora!
 Pack your bags, and book your flights to the stunning island of French Polynesia.
 This tropical paradise is less than five hours away and whether you decide to search for pearls yourself or visit the people that do, this will be one-anniversary present you can both enjoy and remember for ever.
 You can do the same type of pearl trips in Fiji, the Cook Islands and the west coast of Australia.